- Roadmap for reform

 Prepare for initial engagement with the family

-- Read the referral and any additional background information and learn about the family’s history.
+- The referral should provide any additional background information about the family’s history.
 The ensures the practitioner is clear about the purpose of their involvement and prevents the family from having to retell their story when they make contact.
 A practitioner should seek clarification from a supervisor if they are unclear about the purpose of the involvement.

 - Arrange a joint home visit.
-When meeting a family for the first time, it may be easier to build a trusting relationship if a practitioner is accompanied by a worker from another agency or a community leader already known to the family.
-Contact the family before you visit to ask whether they would like to have a support person present who knows them and/or their culture.
+Whenever possible, meet the child and family with someone known to the child and family.
+If appropriate, contact the family before you visit to ask whether they would like to have a support person present who knows them and/or their culture.
 This can include Aboriginal Elders and emerging Elders, kinship connections, community members, an individual family’s cultural authority/decision makers, Aboriginal staff members or Aboriginal service providers.

-- Consider the family’s cultural background: practitioners must be sensitive to a family’s cultural strengths and needs and consult with relevant cultural experts on the right protocols and ways of working with the family (see Cultural Considerations on pages 2 and 3).
+- Consider the family’s cultural background: practitioners must be sensitive to a family’s cultural strengths and needs and consult with relevant cultural experts on the right protocols and ways of working with the family.

 - Maintain a non-judgmental stance.
 A family may be experiencing multiple and complex challenges and have varying levels of capacity to work with your service.
 It is important to maintain a non-judgmental stance about the problems they face or their previous lack of service engagement.

 Be persistent, respectful and creative when reaching out to a family to encourage their initial engagement

 - Make contact in a timely way.
 It is important for families to be engaged as soon as possible to ensure child and family safety and reduce likelihood of statutory intervention.